 Like I said, you can make a living off writing in any genre if you play your cards right.
 The book launch is the most important factor in whether your book sells and continues to sell–it’s true that some books are slow burns and get huge by word of mouth, but it’s a lot to stake on chance, especially if you’re self-publishing.

-Let’s take a closer look at how self-publishing your novel can impact your up-front costs, as well as how self-publishing a children’s book can be profitable in the long haul.
+Now let’s take a closer look at how self-publishing your novel can impact your up-front costs, as well as how self-publishing a children’s book can be profitable in the long haul.

 The biggest drawback to self-publishing, without a doubt, is the up-front cost.
 You’re footing the bill for your editor, your cover design, your formatting, all of it, and that can add up.
 This is enough to scare people away from the idea of self-publishing, but it isn’t the whole story.
 If you want to make money from children’s books it would be wise not to shortcut this process.